benchmark-urbanism/cityseer-api/docs/src/pages/guide.md

 See the [Importing OSM data](/examples#importing-osm-data) notebook for examples.

+## GeoPandas

+[`GeoPandas`](https://geopandas.org/) adds support for spatial features and related operations to `Pandas` dataframes.
+However, dataframes can be slow for purposes of iteratively adding and removing rows, for which reason it is preferable to use `networkX` graphs for the graph cleaning and preparation stage of analysis.
+After graph preparation steps, `cityseer` uses `GeoDataFrame` structures for data state.
+The [`tools.io.nx_from_generic_geopandas`](/tools/io#nx-from-generic-geopandas) method can be used to convert `GeoPandas` LineString DataFrames --- such as those used by [`momepy`](http://docs.momepy.org) --- to and from `cityseer` compatible graphs.

 ## Optimised packages

 Computational methods for network-based analysis rely extensively on shortest-path algorithms: these present substantial computational complexity due to nested-loops.
 For this reason, methods implemented in pure `Python`, i.e. [`NetworkX`](https://networkx.github.io/) or packages that depend on it for algorithmic analysis, can be prohibitively slow.
 Speed improvements can be found by running intensive algorithms against packages implemented in lower-level languages such as [`Graph-Tool`](https://graph-tool.skewed.de) or [`igraph`](https://igraph.org/python#docs), which wrap underlying optimised code libraries implemented in more performant languages such as `C++`.
 However, off-the-shelf network analysis packages are not ideal for application to urbanism; they do not ordinarily cater for localised distance thresholds, specialised centrality methods, shortest vs simplest-path heuristics, or calculation of land-use accessibilities and mixed-uses.

 `cityseer` evolved as a WIP package over the span of years, initially used for experimentation and comparative tests of centrality methods and landuse methods during a PhD.
 Initially, computationally intensive algorithms were wrapped in [`numba`](https://numba.pydata.org/) for the sake of performant JIT compilation and parallelisation.
 The use of `numba` made it feasible to scale these methods to large and, optionally, decomposed networks with significant numbers of nodes.
 More recent versions of `cityseer` have moved underlying algorithms from `numba` to `rust`, which offers yet better performance, doesn't require a compilation step when running a function for the first time, and affords the use of more elegant design patterns.

-## _GeoPandas_

-[`GeoPandas`](https://geopandas.org/) adds support for spatial features and related operations to `Pandas` dataframes.
-However, dataframes can be slow for purposes of iteratively adding and removing rows, for which reason it is preferable to use `networkX` graphs for the graph cleaning and preparation stage of analysis.
-After graph preparation steps, `cityseer` uses `GeoDataFrame` structures for data state.
-It is relatively straight-forward to convert `GeoPandas` network and data representations --- such as those used by [`momepy`](http://docs.momepy.org) --- to and from `cityseer` compatible graphs or data structures.
-Efforts are ongoing to automate these forms of workflows.
-Stay tuned!